 Food, drink, and adventure travel writer Christian DeBenedetti is author of The Great American Ale Trail (Running Press 2011), a best-selling, New York Times-acclaimed guide to U.S. craft beer destinations.
 Named Beer Correspondent for Food & Wine in 2011, his writing has appeared in The New York Times, Newsweek, Bloomberg View, Departures, Esquire, National Geographic Adventure, Saveur, Outside, Slate, and others.
 In 1996 he earned a Thomas J. Watson Fellowship to undertake a year-long post-graduate independent study of ancient beer brewing techniques of fourteen European and West African countries.
 He has appeared on ABC’s Nightline, World News Tonight, NPR’s Splendid Table, and as a guest speaker for The Explorers Club and the Craft Brewers National Conference in 2010.
 A resident of New York City from '01 - '09, he is a co-founder of The Zythos Project, a design and engineering firm dedicated to innovation in craft beer, and has also worked in a series of wineries, breweries, and a cooperage in his native Oregon, where he now lives.

 Spencer joined Bottlenotes as an intern in January 2014.
-He is currently working on production for The Daily Sip® and Weekly Pint, on providing event support for both the Around the World in 80 Sips® and Taste Around Town national event series, in addition to co-managing our TasteAgent brand ambassador program.
+In this role, he worked on production for The Daily Sip® and Weekly Pint, on providing event support for both the Around the World in 80 Sips® and Taste Around Town national event series, in addition to co-managing our TasteAgent brand ambassador program.
 Spencer started as Chief of Staff to the CEO in June 2014.
 Prior to joining Bottlenotes, he played professional golf for a year and half.
-He is excited to bring the same passion and attention to detail from golf to his work at Bottlenotes.
+Spencer is excited to bring the same passion and attention to detail from golf to his work at Bottlenotes.
 He graduated from Duke University in May 2012 with a B.A. in Political Science and the Markets & Management certificate.